Shame (2011 film): Release

 Shame premiered at The 68th Venice Film Festival in the main competition.
 Fassbender won the Volpi Cup for Best Actor at the Venice Film Festival for his role in the film.
 It was also screened at The 36th Toronto International Film Festival, The 49th New York Film Festival, The 55th B.F.I.
 London Film Festival and The 34th Starz Denver Film Festival.

 Shame was released in the UK on 13 January 2012, after the limited release screening in the US that commenced on 2 December 2011.
 Fox Searchlight Pictures paid around $400,000 to acquire the United States distribution rights of Shame.

 US rating

-The film was rated NC-17 (no one under 17 and under admitted) by the Motion Picture Association of America for some explicit sexual content.
+The film was rated NC-17 by the Motion Picture Association of America with the rating descriptor being for "some explicit sexual content".
 Fox Searchlight did not appeal the rating or make cuts for the less restrictive R rating.
 Searchlight president Steve Gilula said, "I think NC-17 is a badge of honor, not a scarlet letter.
 We believe it is time for the rating to become usable in a serious manner".